JasonH139/Java-GUI-Calculator/README.md

 # Java GUI Calculator

-## Calculator takes infix expression and evaluates it as a postfix expression
+## Calculator takes infix expression and converts it to a postfix expression for simpler expresion parsing before calculating.

 ![Image of GUI Calculator](./calc.png)